Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Hidden structure within the Dirac--Klein-Gordon equations

-In the present section we discuss three types of hidden structure which are present in the Dirac--Klein-Gordon equations.
-Identifying this structure plays an important role in our bootstrap argument.
+In the present section we discuss three types of hidden structures which are present in the Dirac--Klein-Gordon equations.
+These are in the spirit of Shatah's normal form method \cite{Shatah}.
+Identifying these structures plays an important role in our proof. \textbf{Type 1:} Consider a Klein-Gordon equation of the type $ (-\Box +1)v = w^2 + F_v,$ where $w$ satisfies an unspecified semilinear wave equation.
+If we set $\widetilde{v} = v - w^2, $ then we have